S-10: Top 30 point leaders from the 2025 LPGA Tour's Race to the CME Globe

-The 2012 USA Curtis Cup competitor will be making her seventh U.S. Women's Open start after enjoying a major career surge over the past few months.
-Duncan moved inside the top 75 of the Rolex Rankings, thanks to her runner-up performance in the year's first major, the Chevron Championship when she was part of a five-woman playoff.
+The 2012 USA Curtis Cup competitor will be making her eighth U.S. Women's Open start after enjoying a major career surge over the past 12 months.
+Duncan moved inside the top 75 of the Rolex Rankings, thanks to her runner-up performance in the year's first major, the 2025 Chevron Championship when she was part of a five-woman playoff.
 Duncan first qualified for the U.S. Women's Open as an 18-year-old amateur in 2009 at Saucon Valley Country Club.
 Duncan's best season since turning professional in 2013 was 2018 when she amassed $534,860 to finish 42nd on the LPGA Tour money list.
-She could surpass that output in 2025.
-That season she finished runner-up in the Volunteers of America LPGA Texas Classic and tied for 15th in the KMPG Women's PGA Championship.
-Shortly after turning pro in 2013, the former Duke University standout tied for 15th at the U.S. Women's Open conducted at Sebonack Golf Club.
+She amassed just under $1.18 million in 2025.
+In the 2018 season she finished runner-up in the Volunteers of America LPGA Texas Classic and tied for 15th in the KMPG Women's PGA Championship.
+Shortly after turning pro in 2013, the former Duke University standout tied for 15th in the U.S. Women's Open conducted at Sebonack Golf Club.
 Duncan, a Fort Lauderdale, Fla., native, won six college tournaments at Duke, was a four-time first-team All-American and was named the 2012 NCAA Player of the Year.

 YEAR